 Since the Summit we have been encouraged that the Downtown Development Committee is placing new wayfinding signs in the downtown area and is also installing three large signage murals on downtown buildings.
 Also, the State Highway department has approved all new signs leading from Rt.
 68 into the City.

-Last January, we applied for an NEA grant to place a large public artwork along the trail in Cumberland.
+January 2015, we applied for an NEA grant to place a large public artwork along the trail in Cumberland.
 The location for the project settled on a spot where the trail crosses Will's Creek just north of the Baltimore Street bridge.
 We received permission and support from the County (the owners of the property) to proceed as well as support from the Army Corps of Engineers, the City of Cumberland, Canal Place Authority and the Western Maryland Scenic Railroad.
-Unfortunately the NEA Our Town grant application was not accepted.
-However, we were provided with the comments reviewers made regarding our proposal and, using that information, refined our idea for a second proposal and grant request.
+Unfortunately, the NEA Our Town grant application was not accepted.
+We applied again in 2016 but were still not successful.

-In the course of developing that project, another opportunity emerged, which is to create a 248-foot-long mural along the wall behind the Times-News building along the Western Maryland Railroad platform.
+However, in the course of developing that project, another opportunity emerged, which was to create a 200-foot-long mural along the wall behind the Times-News building along the Western Maryland Railroad platform.
 This is an area that is highly visible and heavily trafficked by people walking and riding the trail and taking the train.
+After an RFP was responded to, a local artist, Parris Ashley, was selected to paint this mural.
+It has been completed and was dedicated in the Fall of 2016.

 The Allegany Arts Council Placemaking Grants are a new program designed to assist our community in making Allegany County, and specifically its two Arts & Entertainment Districts in Cumberland and Frostburg, look and feel like arts destinations.
 This is done through projects such as open air performances, murals and other public art, arts walks, pop-up events and galleries, artist relocation and residency programs, outdoor workshops, mobile children's programming, and festivals.The grants are awarded to non-profit organizations and individuals, or combinations of the above.
 In contrast to General Operating Grants, a Placemaking Grant is for a specific project or program that addressed placemaking.